status-im/help.status.im/docs/en/status-communities/import-a-status-community.md

   - navigation
 ---

-# Import your Status Community
+# Import a Status Community

 !!! note ""
     Currently, you can only import or restore communities using [Status desktop][download-status].

 You can import your Status Community onto another device using your community key.
 You can also use this key and method to [transfer the community's ownership][transfer-your-community-s-ownership].